rjleveque/amath584a2016/sphinx/class_repos.rst

 Then copy any files you need to this directory before working with them, e.g. ::

-    cp -r $AM584/homeworks/hw1  $MY584/
+    cp -r $AM584/homeworks/hw0  $MY584/

-will recursively copy the directory `hw1`.
+will recursively copy the directory `hw0` to create a new directory `$MY584/hw0`.

-Then modify the files in the new `hw1` directory.
+Then modify the files in the new `hw0` directory.

 Other git references